hudson155/osiris-ai/osiris-core/README.md

 // The weather in Calgary is sunny with a temperature of 15 degrees Celsius.
 ```

-### Custom tool executors
+### Custom Tool executors

-By default, tools are executed in parallel on Kotlin's `Dispatchers.IO` coroutine dispatcher.
+By default, Tools are executed in parallel on Kotlin's `Dispatchers.IO` coroutine dispatcher.

 Alternatively, you can choose to run them on a different coroutine dispatcher.